badgernested/godot-screenreader/docs/1.0/generaluse.md

 ```

 > [!NOTE]
 > This is all that is necessary to get godot-screenreader running at a base level of functionality, but there are ways to organize your user interface and add/extend additional scripts to improve screenreader functionality.
-Check out this [document STUB](STUB.md) for more information.
+Check out this [document](best_practices.md) for more information.

 ## Changing Default Focus